lukamiletic95/papers/Abstract.md

 	<h3>Abstract</h3>
 </div>

 This paper will present a formal analysis of the Tendermint Mempool component.
 Tendermint is a blockchain that operates on a daily basis and is used worldwide.
 Blockchain schemes have gained popularity in recent years, as they provide decentralization alongside irrefutability.
+The aforementioned Mempool component is currently implemented in a way that it guarantees

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyMDE0MDgwOSwxMjM4MjIwMjgxLC0xMj
+eyJoaXN0b3J5IjpbMTQ3MDEzNzI2OCwtOTIwMTQwODA5LDEyMz
-cwNDIxNDgyLDk2OTYxNjQ4OCwxODY2NjA4NTE4LDE3NzIzMTk3
+gyMjAyODEsLTEyNzA0MjE0ODIsOTY5NjE2NDg4LDE4NjY2MDg1
-OTUsNDgxMzE5NTk3LDcyNTI1MDQ1OSwtMTAzODc3MzIzNywtMT
+MTgsMTc3MjMxOTc5NSw0ODEzMTk1OTcsNzI1MjUwNDU5LC0xMD
-M5NjM0MTk0LDE2OTkzNDk0ODJdfQ==
+M4NzczMjM3LC0xMzk2MzQxOTQsMTY5OTM0OTQ4Ml19
 -->